-The horizontal 21⁄2" Strips at the top of the drill are joined together, and also to the vertical 21⁄2" Strips, by means of Angle Brackets.
-The lower bearings 1 are two Angle Brackets bolted to a 21⁄2" Strip and the Rod forming the drill is journalled in those, and hi a Fishplate at its upper end.
-A 21⁄2"×21⁄2" Flexible Plate is supported by a Double Angle Strip 2, and represents the table. represents the table.
+The horizontal 21⁄2" Strips at the top of the drill are joined together, and also to the vertical 21⁄2" Strips, by means of 3.
+Angle Brackets.
+The lower bearings 1 are two Angle Brackets bolted to a 21⁄2° Strip, and the Rod forming the drill is journalled in these, and in a Fishplate at its upper end.
+A 21⁄2° X21⁄2° Flexible Plate is supported by a Double Angle Strip 2, and represents the table.

 The drive is taken from the Motor to the 1" Pulley on the lower shaft.
-A second Driving Band passes round the \$in. fixed Pulley supplied with the Motor, which is also fixed on the lower shaft, round the two Pulleys at 3, and finally round the 1" Pulley fastened on the vertical drill shaft.
+A second driving belt passes round the 1⁄2" fixed Pulley supplied with the Motor, which is also fixed on the lower shaft, round the two Pulleys at 3, and finally round the 1" Pulley fastened on the vertical drill shaft.